Skip to main content

 Human History

-The Via Appia Antica was begun by censor Appius Claudius Caecus in 312 BC, becoming the first major Roman highway and the model for the empire's road network.
-Roman law prohibited burials within the city walls, making the road's margins the preferred location for elaborate tombs and mausoleums of wealthy families.
-The Catacombs of San Callisto, San Sebastiano, and others were excavated as underground Christian burial chambers in the 2nd through 4th centuries.
-In later centuries, the area became the Roman Campagna, the pastoral countryside painted by generations of artists during their Italian Grand Tour experiences.
+The Via Appia Antica was begun by censor Appius Claudius Caecus in 312 BC during the Second Samnite War, becoming the first major Roman highway and the model for the empire's road network.
+[1] Roman law prohibited burials within the city walls, making the road's margins the preferred location for elaborate tombs and mausoleums of wealthy families.
+The Catacombs of San Callisto and San Sebastiano were excavated as underground Christian burial chambers beginning in the late 2nd century AD; San Callisto was administered by the deacon Callixtus from the early 3rd century.
+[2] In later centuries, the area became the Roman Campagna, the pastoral countryside painted by generations of artists during the Italian Grand Tour.

 Park History

-Appia Antica Regional Park was established in 1988 after decades of activism against illegal construction that threatened to engulf the remaining open areas along the ancient road.
-The park represented a victory for conservation in the face of intense development pressure in Rome's expanding suburbs.
-Ongoing challenges include removing unauthorized buildings constructed within park boundaries and preventing further encroachment.
-The park's designation as a UNESCO World Heritage site nomination candidate has strengthened protection efforts.
-Management balances archaeological preservation, ecological conservation, and public access in this heavily visited area.
+Appia Antica Regional Park was established in 1988 by Regional Law 66, after decades of activism against illegal construction that threatened to engulf the remaining open areas along the ancient road.
+[1] The park represented a victory for conservation in the face of intense development pressure in Rome's expanding suburbs.
+In 1997, the Tor Marancia area was annexed, enlarging the park.
+The Via Appia's inscription as a UNESCO World Heritage Site in July 2024 greatly strengthened protection efforts.
+[2] Management balances archaeological preservation, ecological conservation, and public access in this heavily visited area.

 Major Trails And Attractions

 The Via Appia Antica itself provides a remarkable walking and cycling route through history, with original Roman paving, monumental tombs, and the Circus of Maxentius visible along the way.
-The Catacombs of San Callisto and San Sebastiano offer underground tours of early Christian burial chambers decorated with ancient frescoes.
-The Tomb of Cecilia Metella, a massive cylindrical mausoleum from the 1st century BC, is the road's most recognizable landmark.
-The Caffarella valley provides a rural escape with ancient springs and a nymphaeum.
-Aqueduct ruins including the Acqua Claudia and Acqua Felice cross the eastern park areas.
+[1] The Catacombs of San Callisto and San Sebastiano offer underground tours of early Christian burial chambers decorated with ancient frescoes.
+[2] The Tomb of Cecilia Metella, a massive cylindrical mausoleum dating to the late 1st century BC, is the road's most recognizable landmark.
+[3] The Caffarella valley provides a rural escape with ancient springs and a nymphaeum.
+Aqueduct ruins including the Acqua Claudia cross the eastern park areas.

 Visitor Facilities And Travel